Abharnashree/Ambulance_Monitoring_Caller/README.md

 Use postman for requests

-TO-DO LIST:
+#TO-DO LIST:

-1)Genereating routing to the caller through API 2)(Frontend) Displaying the route to the map 3)Assinging closest hospital
+1.Genereating routing to the caller through API ✅ 2.(Frontend) Displaying the route to the map 3.Assinging closest hospital
-4)Victim to hospital route finding
+4.Victim to hospital route finding
-5)(frontend) Displaying route to map
+5.(frontend) Displaying route to map
-6)User Auth
+6.User Auth
-7)Integration
+7.Integration

 use ✅ after completing